AdaCore/training_material/courses/spark_essentials/130_autoactive_proof/01-introduction.rst

 .. container:: speakernote

-   For SPARK (or other verification systems users) the basic process is the same, but details vary
+   For SPARK (or other verification systems programmers) the basic process is the same, but details vary